ElectricCanary/AltiumLib/README.md

 ### Pins

+- Pin designator relates to the footprint pad.
+- Pin name relates to the pin function in the component's datasheet.
+- Pin length should be 200mil.
 - Pins should be separated by 200mil minimum, except when they'll be explicitly connected to the same net.
 In that case 100mil is acceptable.
-- Pin length should be 200mil.
 - All pins of the package should be instantiated, exception can be made for components that aren't presented in box format, like transistors.
 - Electrical type is passive for all pins.